aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/cmx/_index.md

 ﻿---
-title: Convert from CMX to other formats Via .NET
+title: Convert from CMX(Corel Exchange Image) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/cmx
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from CMX to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from CMX(Corel Exchange Image) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from CMX Via .NET" h2="Convert from CMX to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from CMX(Corel Exchange Image) Via .NET image API" h2="Convert from Corel Exchange Image to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from CMX" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from CMX(Corel Exchange Image)" %}}
 Aspose.Imaging allows automate a lot of conversions from CMX to other formats on .NET platform.
+Files with CMX extension are Corel Exchange image file format that is used as presentation by CorelSuite applications.
+It contains image data as vector graphics as well as metadata that describes the image.
+CMX files can be opened by CorelDraw, Corel Presentations, Paint Shop Pro and some versions of Adobe Illustrator.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from CMX:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">